 Working in partnership Pine Marten Havens

-Martens on the Move will be working with four national partners to develop Pine Marten Havens in Scotland, England and Wales.
-These will be places where people can visit woodlands and learn about these incredible animals.
+Martens on the Move has been working hard with four national partners to develop Pine Marten Havens in Scotland, England and Wales where people can visit woodlands and learn about these incredible animals and how we can improve woodland habitats to help pine martens thrive once again.

 • Kirroughtree in Scotland — Galloway Forest in Dumfries and Galloway, owned by Scottish Ministers on behalf of the people of Scotland and managed by Forestry and Land Scotland;